numpy/numpy/doc/neps/nep-0031-uarray.rst

 overridable, and that these will grow over time.
 It provides a general framework and a mechanism to avoid a design of a new protocol each time this is required.

-The second is to ease the creation of new duck-arrays, by providing default implementations of many functions that can be easily expressed in terms of others, as well as a repository of utility functions that help in the implementation of duck-arrays that most duck-arrays would require.

-The third is the existence of actual, third party dtype packages, and their desire to blend into the NumPy ecosystem (see `[6]`_).
-This is a separate issue compared to the C-level dtype redesign proposed in `[7]`_, it's about allowing third-party dtype implementations to work with NumPy, much like third-party array implementations.

 This NEP proposes the following: That ``unumpy`` `[8]`_  becomes the recommended override mechanism for the parts of the NumPy API not yet covered by ``__array_function__`` or ``__array_ufunc__``, and that ``uarray`` is vendored into a new namespace within NumPy to give users and downstream dependencies